Politics with Journalism BA (Hons)

 Dr Terry Daniels is a Senior Lecturer in the School of Arts & Creative Industries, specialising in visual culture, research methods, and mediated representations of gender and ethnicity.
 Her research interests include representations of ethnicity in British television, and historical research using documents and archives.

 Laura-Jane Filotrani is currently the course director of BA (Hons) Journalism.
 She comes from a background of consumer publications, trade papers, local news and the national press.
 She has worked cross-medium and cross-platform, and is an experienced website builder with the CMS WordPress.

-Federico Rossi is the academic leader of the Digital Architecture and Robotic Lab and Senior Lecturer in Architecture at London South Bank University (LSBU).
+Federico Rossi is the Course Director for MSc Digital Architecture and Robotic Construction at London South Bank University (LSBU).

 Edwin is a Lecturer in the Social Sciences Division, teaching and conducting research in politics and criminology.

 Year 1 class contact time is typically 9 hours per week.
 In addition, you'll be expected to devote time to independent study and attend personal tutorials.